adobe/alloy/README.md

 ## Linking to Documentation

 If you are writing code that logs a message referring the user to a particular piece of [documentation](https://adobe.ly/36dGGp6), please link to the documentation using an `adobe.ly` URL.
 To make an `adobe.ly` URL, go to [Bitly](https://bitly.com/) and shorten the documentation URL.
-Bitly should provide you with a short url using the `adobe.ly` domain.
+As long as the documentation URL begins with `https://www.adobe.io`, Bitly should provide you with a short url using the `adobe.ly` domain.

 If you need to change the documentation URL that the `adobe.ly` URL redirects to, please open an issue in this repository requesting the change.